 For example, the lungs are an organ that require Vitamin C. So a good muscle to test for Vitamin C would be lung muscles (deltoids, serratus anticus, etc.).
 The liver and kidneys require Vitamin A. So good Vitamin A muscles would be related to those (Pectoralis major sternal, psoas, etc.)

 Right in line with this concept of using related muscle and organs to check for needed supplements, if you want to see if something is detrimental to the body check the related organ that it would have an effect on.
+I was hoping you could help me find some natural supplements for adhd.

 For example, check to see if water is healthy by using a kidney muscle-the psoas.
 Check grains or wheat against a liver muscle-the pectoralis major sternal.
 Check refined sugar, natural, or artificial sweeteners against pancreas, adrenal gland, liver muscles.